PrairieLearn/PrairieLearn/docs/course.md

 The above configuration can result in the following view for students:

 ![Assessments grouped by module on the student assessments overview.](assessment-units.png)
+/// caption
+Assessments grouped by module on the student assessments overview.
+///

 Properties for assessmentModules are as follows.